 As Animal Health Group continues its efforts in helping the Staten Island community, we offer high-quality spay and neuter surgeries for dogs and cats.
 Dogs under 1 year of age may qualify for low-cost spay and neuter procedures.
 Please call us for details.

 Too many innocent, healthy dogs and cats are euthanized in Staten Island and all over the world every day due to severe over-population.
 We at Animal Health Group, your full-service animal clinic in Staten Island, strive to aid the community by spaying and neutering as many dogs and cats on Staten Island as possible.
 By doing this we can help minimize the number of loving pets admitted to animal shelters every day.

 Our doctors believe in offering the same high-quality surgical care to your pets as they would provide for their own!

-Your pet must be fully vaccinated and have a FREE pre-surgical examination to assess your pet’s health prior to having surgery performed.
+Your pet must be fully vaccinated and have a pre-surgical examination to assess your pet’s health prior to having surgery performed.

 Why will I have blood work taken on my cat or dog before surgery?
 Why is it important? (please click on the link for the answer!)

 If your pet is scheduled for a surgical or an anesthetic procedure tell us if your pet has accidentally had food after 12 am (midnight) the night before.
 We would rather re-schedule your appointment than have your pet endangered by being anesthetized or sedated with a full stomach.
 Water can be offered up to the time of the procedure.